Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 5
 ```

-Follow the path behind the tree in the Graveyard to the right and get past the statues by destroying them with the pumpkins.
-Follow the path and then enter the open grave to the right to access the Hidden Place.
+Follow the path behind the tree in the Graveyard.
+Get past the statues by destroying them with the pumpkins.
+Follow the path and when you reach an open area, go inside an open tomb you should find to the right full of vines.

-The first time you defeat all the enemies you'll be rewarded with a Crystal Skull.
-Defeating them again for the second time will reward you with a Troll Skeleton figurine.
+The first time you defeat all the enemies you'll be rewarded with a **Crystal Skull**.
+Defeating them again for the second time will reward you with a **Troll Skeleton Figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248722.png">